 A little bit about owner Susanna Luck and how she came to start making plant dyed silk ribbons by hand

-My ribbons are plant-dyed, made by hand in small batches (to ensure good quality), in my studios in the south of England and Portland, Oregon.
-I use natural dyes that vary from organic local berries to wood shavings to earth tones sourced from Japan.
 All of my sources for colours and materials are as sustainable as possible and all are non-toxic.
-Not only does it feel good to be running a business with deeply eco-friendly values, I find that the natural colours are far richer and more nuanced than conventional, artificial dyes.
-In particular they pair wonderfully with flower elements and bring movement and a little something extra to every bouquet, invitation suite and detail shot in which they get to participate.
+It’s not necessary to use artificial colours or toxic process to make gloriously intense, vivid dyes; I find that the natural colours are far richer and more nuanced than conventional, artificial dyes.
+In particular they pair wonderfully with flower and foliage elements and bring movement and a little something extra to every bouquet, invitation suite and detail shot in which they get to participate.

 Nettle's textiles have been featured on wedding and style blogs like Vogue Paris, Artfully Wed, Wedding Sparrow, Wedding Chicks, 100 Layer Cake, Ruffled, Rustic Wedding Chic, Green Wedding Shoes, Perfect Palette and Debra Prinzing's Slow Flower Journal.

 Each batch is a lovingly made work of art; my store motto is 'Infused with Love'.

 follow me on Instagram for the most up to date pictures, news and stories

 *Someone once described me as a ‘dying artist’.
 I know that’s not what she meant, and it was really a typo, but it did make me chuckle and think: well, some days are more challenging than others, but it’s not that bad!